Nocturnal visitor to the UV light - a sphinx moth!

 2024

 Lots of science and fun (and fun science!) was had this year.
 Mia, Ryan, and Jakob completed their first field seasons and lab experiments; rabbitbrush common gardens were planted; the lab welcomed new graduate students Anna and Emily, and undergraduate researchers Cadie and Brighton; and said farewell to graduating USU senior Alysia, on to a career in the medical field.
-The lab shared some memorable good times themed around The Very Hungry Caterpillar - in crochet and pumpkin form!
+The lab shared some memorable good times themed around The Very Hungry Caterpillar - in crochet and pumpkin form - and started a new lab tradition of ceiling tile decoration (don’t tell facilities!) in celebration of Emily’s advancement to candidacy.

 2023